vicres/academic-kickstart/content/en/authors/admin/_index.md

 ---

 Dr Resco de Dios is a professor on Forest Fires and Global Change.
-He earned his PhD from the University of Wyoming (2008).
+He obtained his PhD from the University of Wyoming (2008).
 He has written a book about [Plant-Fire Interactions](https://link.springer.com/book/10.1007/978-3-030-41192-3), over 100 [scientific articles](https://www.rescodedios.com/es/publication/) and is currently listed as a highly cited scientist in Biology in the [Scopus ranking](https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/3).